Shawn Z. Tarrant

-Shawn Z. Tarrant (born July 30, 1965) is an American politician who represented the 40th legislative district in the Maryland House of Delegates from 2007 to 2015.
-Tarrant was a member of the House Health and Government Operations Committee, Insurance Subcommittee and secretary to the Legislative Black Caucus of Maryland.
+Shawn Z. Tarrant (born July 30, 1965) is an American politician who served as a Maryland State Delegate for the 40th legislative district from January 10, 2007, to January 14, 2015.
+A member of the Democratic Party, he represented parts of Baltimore, Maryland.
+During his tenure, Tarrant served on the House Health and Government Operations Committee, including its Insurance Subcommittee, and was secretary of the Legislative Black Caucus of Maryland.

 Background

 Tarrant graduated from Norfolk State University in 1989 with a Bachelor of Arts degree in finance/marketing.
-Tarrant has been employed for the past 17 years by Bristol-Myers Squibb Company.
-He currently serves as the director of state policy.
-In this role, he ensures patients with Medicaid as their insurance have access to the entire portfolio of life-saving medications sold by Bristol-Myers Squibb.
-In previous positions, he has helped municipalities and cities conduct HIV/AIDS testing and awareness programs.
+Tarrant worked at Bristol-Myers Squibb Company for 17 years (1992-2009), attaining the role of Director of Federal Government Affairs.
+In this role, he ensured patients with Medicaid as their insurance have access to medications sold by Bristol-Myers Squibb.
+In previous positions, he helped municipalities and cities conduct HIV/AIDS testing and awareness programs.

 Tarrant is a member of the NSU Prince Georges Alumni Association Chapter.
 In 1985, Tarrant was initiated into the Epsilon Zeta chapter (NSU) of Kappa Alpha Psi fraternity.
 He is a life member of NSU National Alumni Association and Kappa Alpha Psi.

 Early career

-Prior to running for office, he was the president of Ashburton Area Association from 1994 to 1999, a community improvement group in his neighbourhood.
-He created several long-standing programs and is most proud of the success achieved in re-zoning Ashburton to an R-1 zone status (i.e., allowing single-family-only dwellings).
+Prior to running for office, he was the president of Ashburton Area Association from 1994 to 1999, a community improvement group in his neighborhood.
+He created several long-standing programs and has successfully achieved the re-zoning of Ashburton to an R-1 zone status (i.e., allowing single-family-only dwellings).
 He is a frequent speaker on improving housing and zoning codes.
 Tarrant is also very committed to public school education, having served 6 terms as a PTO (Parent Teacher Organization) board member and vice president of the PTO at his children's public elementary school.

 Maryland House of Delegates

 Tarrant's first session in the Maryland House of Delegates was 2007.
-Tarrant served for 8 years in the Maryland General Assembly, passing over 30 bills during his tenure.
-He led the charge of the initiative to increase taxes by 70% on cheap, candy-flavored cigars targeting urban youth.
-He is most proud of his legislation that protects student privacy by banning University coaches, faculty and administrators from asking students for their private user names and passwords.
+He served for 8 years in the Maryland General Assembly, passing over 30 bills during his tenure.
+He led the initiative to increase taxes by 70% on cheap, candy-flavored cigars targeting urban youth.
+He has proposed a new legislation that protects student privacy by banning university coaches, faculty and administrators from asking students for their private user names and passwords.
 This legislation has become the policy for University of Maryland Systems.